owen-west/owen-west/README.md

 # Welcome to My GitHub Profile!

 I'm a passionate double major student in Computer Science and Mathematics at Wilfrid Laurier University, with a keen interest in low-level programming using C++, with most of my energy going into computer graphics.
+I am interested in pursuing similar fields such as compilers, embedded, computer vision, and driver development.

 ## About Me